timkoopmans/scylladb-getting-started-py/challenge-3.md

 Using the driver
 ===
-Using CQL code from our last challenge, we can now do something similar using python.
-The following code when run will
+Using CQL code from our last challenge, we can now do something similar using Python.
+The following code when run will:
 1. Connect to the ScyllaDB cluster.
 2. Prepare an INSERT query to add data to the trades table.
 3. Execute the query with the data tuple.